joomla-framework/github-api/README.md

 A `gh.token` option is also available.

-Here is an example demonstrating more of the Github package:
+Here is an example demonstrating more of the GitHub package:

 ```php
 use Joomla\Github\Github;